Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Interpretation as a model for dark matter and gravitational-wave production

 This reasoning, however, cannot be directly extended to our dark $\Sp(2)$ glueball model, given that \emph{a priori} there is no obvious reason to assume that its temperature coincides with the one of the visible sector, and thus, in particular, there is no compelling argument allowing one to derive an estimate for the right-hand side of eq.~\eqref{DeltaF_over_Tc_vs_4ln}.
 As a consequence, if supercooling down to temperatures not too close to $\Tc$ could take place in our model, then a non-negligible amount of entropy could be produced during the bubble-growth process, in which the system is out of thermodynamic equilibrium.
-This could potentially lead to a detectable effect on relic densities.
-Note that in this respect our model is different from the ``twin $\SU(3)$'' model that was discussed in ref.~\cite{GarciaGarcia:2015fol}.
+This could potentially lead to a detectable effect on relic densities.\footnote{The non-equilibrium nature of bubble nucleation and expansion can be related with a wide variety of interesting phenomenological implications~\cite{Schramm:1984bt}.
+For example, in refs.~\cite{Azatov:2020ufh, Azatov:2021ifm, Baldes:2021vyz} it was pointed out that, when the bubble wall velocity is sufficiently large, a non-thermal dark-matter production mechanism can set in, which could lead to a large relic abundance of particles with masses much larger than the scale of the transition, or to a non-trivial baryon-asymmetry generation.} Note that in this respect our model is different from the ``twin $\SU(3)$'' model that was discussed in ref.~\cite{GarciaGarcia:2015fol}.

+{\bf Glueballs in the confining phase as dark matter.} At temperatures lower than $\Tc$, the thermodynamics of the $\Sp(2)$ gauge theory can be modelled in terms of a gas of massive glueballs: after confinement, a freeze-out process takes place, leading to a gas dominated by the contribution of the lightest state in the spectrum, i.e., the scalar glueball.
+If the dynamics of the latter can be described in terms of an effective Lagrangian of the form